AtheMathmo/rusty-machine/README.md

 ## Motivation

-This key motivation behind this project was for me to learn some systems programming and a new language!
+The key motivation behind this project was for me to learn some systems programming and a new language!
 I wanted to try implementing a linear algebra library within a systems programming language and then extend this to explore some machine learning algorithms.

 ---